NoFatherToMyStyle/CPPLearn/README.md

 # CPPLearn
-Completed exercises from "C++ Programming Pricinples" by Bjarne Stroustrup.
+Completed exercises from "C++ Programming Principles" by Bjarne Stroustrup.